 The Author

 Audrey McClellan retired in July 2005 as a librarian at the Washburn Branch of the Minneapolis Public Library to devote more time to writing.
-She lives in south Minneapolis with husband Mike and two cats, Teddy and MacDougall.
+She lives in south Minneapolis with husband Mike and two cats, Teddy and Bailee the Burmese.

-Audrey has been active in the Minneapolis - St. Paul Celtic community for twenty years.
-She is past president of the Twin Cities Branch of the Royal Scottish Country Dance Society, co-founder and past president of the St. Piran's Cornish Society, and past vice-president of the St. David's Welsh Society.
-She and husband Mike currently serve on the Board of Governors of the St. Andrew's Society of Minnesota.
+Audrey has been active in the Minneapolis - St. Paul Celtic community for twenty-five years.
+She is past president of the Twin Cities Branch of the Royal Scottish Country Dance Society, co-founder and past president of the St. Piran's Cornish Society, and past vice-president of the St. David's Welsh Society and the St. Andrew's Society.
+She and husband Mike currently serve on the Board of the Scottish-American Center.
 They have traveled widely in Scotland and have an extensive collection of Celtic books and recordings.

-She has published four books, and is currently working on:
+She has published seven books, and is currently working on:

-Traditional Scottish music and the Gaelic language play a large part in Westering Home, The White Rose of Scotland and The Devil and the Dark Island:
+Traditional Scottish music and the Gaelic language play a large part in Westering Home, The White Rose of Scotland, The Devil and the Dark Island and Rosie's Cèilidh:

 The language of Eilean Dubh is the Gaelic, considered by linguists the purest example of that ancient and noble tongue in all Scotland … The accent is lilting and musical, and lends itself well to their exceptional body of native song.

-Distinguished local musician/composer Sherry Ladig has written original tunes and lyrics for four Eilean Dubh books, and RSCDS teacher Lara Friedman-Shedlov has devised four dances.
-Both music and dance are included in the books.
+Distinguished local musician/composer Sherry Ladig has written original tunes and lyrics for the Eilean Dubh books and RSCDS teacher Lara Friedman-Shedlov has devised Scottish country dances.
+Both music and dances are included in the books.

 Cover art by Carla McClellan Map by Jane Gordon